-- (k) the production of erythrocytes and neutrophils derived from stem cells in bone marrow - (I) the production of xylem vessels and phloem sieve tubes from meristems - (m) the potential uses of stem cells in research and medicine.
+- (k) the production of erythrocytes and neutrophils as examples of distinct, differentiated cells derived from a common stem cell in bone marrow - (I) the production of xylem vessels and phloem sieve tubes as examples of distinct, differentiated outcomes derived from a common stem cell in meristems - (m) the potential uses of stem cells in research and medicine.

-To include the repair of damaged tissues, the treatment of neurological conditions such as Alzheimer's and Parkinson's, and research into developmental biology.
+To include the repair of damaged tissues, the treatment of neurological conditions and research into developmental biology.